Agent Mission Control¶

 E -->|decision| F[Merge or redirect]

-For task decomposition guidance — what runs well in parallel vs. what should stay sequential, and the bottleneck shift it creates — see Parallel Agent Sessions.
+For task decomposition guidance — what runs well in parallel versus what should stay sequential, and the bottleneck shift it creates — see Parallel Agent Sessions.

-- Files Changed view — comment directly on specific lines to correct implementation details
+- Files Changed view — comment on specific lines to correct implementation details.

-Session logs expose Copilot's reasoning alongside the Overview and Files Changed tabs.
-Check logs before reviewing code — a reasoning error caught in the log is cheaper to correct than one traced through a diff.
+Session logs show Copilot's reasoning alongside the Overview and Files Changed tabs.
+Check the logs before reviewing code.
+A reasoning error caught in the log is cheaper to correct than one traced through a diff.

-For the general steering framework — when to intervene, how to phrase corrections, and what early intervention costs vs. late — see Steering Running Agents.
+For the general steering framework — when to intervene, how to phrase corrections, and what early intervention costs versus late — see Steering Running Agents.

 Signs to look for in session logs and the Files Changed view: